AdobeDocs/target.fr-FR/help/c-target-mobile-app/mobile-send-activity-information-analytics.md

    >[!NOTE]
    >
    >`&&tnt` est une clé d’événement réservée dans le SDK mobile.
-La post-classification de la variable `tntVal` dans Analytics fonctionne de la même manière dans le SDK mobile que sur le web (JavaScript).
-Une fois les informations traitées dans Analytics, les noms d’activité et d’expérience doivent apparaître dans l’interface Analytics.
+The post-classification of the `tntVal` variable in [!DNL Analytics] works in the same way in the mobile SDK as it does on the web (JavaScript).
+After the information is processed in [!DNL Analytics], you should see activity and experience names in the [!DNL Analytics] interface.